iannesbitt/pyslink2mseed/README.md

 ```python
 client_addr = 'raspberryshake.local:18000'
 ```
-to connect to a Raspberry Shake on the local network.

 If your Shake's name is RCB43 and it's a short-period instrument (SHZ), your next few lines will be as follows:
 ```python